 Periodically, banks request customers to update their information to ensure that the data they hold remains accurate and up-to-date.

-The Importance of KYC in Banking
+Risk-Based KYC Approach in Banking

 1. Anti-Money Laundering (AML)